 Want to surf like it’s the 90s again?
-Back when the interweb was not plastered with dizzying amounts of pictures and ads, surfing the world wide web meant more textual content, less distractions and perhaps most importantly way less data usage.
+Back when the interweb was not plastered with dizzying amounts of pictures and ads, surfing the world wide web meant more textual content, fewer distractions, and perhaps most importantly, way less data usage.

 If any (or all) of those three conveniences speak to you, wait no more and try it for yourself on your MacBook today.
 You might just notice your productivity take a leap forward.

 Besides making it a lot easier for you to focus on the words written (because that’s what the internet was originally conceived for) on any website, disabling images is also, by extension, going to contract articles, most of the time resulting in more content available at a glance.

 The setting certainly does not rival professional ad-blockers in terms of in-browser advertising; however, depending on their placement, a fair number of unwanted images will, too, become subject to the block.
 Without further ado, let’s run you through it.

 How to disable images in Safari

 1) Pull up Safari from your Dock or Applications folder.

 2) In your menu bar, click Safari and open Settings or Preferences.

 3) Navigate to the Advanced tab inside the settings.